A whopping 27 neighborhoods makes up the city of Hawaii Kai.

 Except for the older neighborhoods of oceanfront Ewa Beach and Ewa Villages constructed around the bygone plantation mill, the first new neighborhoods were completed in the early 1990s.
 Dozens of lovely neighborhoods have been built since then - with yet more to come.

 Ewa Beach has always been a very family-oriented community.
-And this fact has been at the forefront of its many new residential developments.
+And this fact has been at the forefront of its many new real estate developments.
 The many outdoor amenities, such as bike paths and parks, promote family togetherness and a friendly community while enjoying a healthy Hawaiian lifestyle.

 Makamae, currently in construction, is the last neighborhood of the Ewa by Gentry planned community.
 Hoopili by developer D.R.
 Horton is the newest planned community under construction.
 Horton is constructing 12,000 new homes, including affordable housing, condos, townhouses, single-family homes, and the new concept FLEX homes, over a 20-year timeframe.
 A few neighborhoods have already been completed, with homes now available for resale.
 Five new public schools and more commercial areas are planned for this enormous growth.

 There are so many options for buyers in new homes and resales in Greater Ewa Beach.
 Besides the numerous amenities in planned communities, beautiful beaches, several golf courses, historic railway rides, and shopping and entertainment await.
 And there is more in nearby Kapolei and Ko Olina, including the Disney resort, Aulani.
-On the Ewa Beach oceanfront, the Hoakalei future resort area between White Plains Beach and One’ula Beach has plans for over 100 resort shops and restaurants, but the fun news is that Hoakalei will soon open a wave pool!
+On the Ewa Beach oceanfront, the Hoakalei future resort area between White Plains Beach and One’ula Beach has plans for over 100 resort shops and restaurants, but the fun news is that Hoakalei opened their wave pool called Wai Kai!

 Today’s Ewa Beach communities are the result of a history of related events.
 In 1878, one of the many visionaries of 19th century Hawaii, King David Kalākaua, created “An Act to Promote the Construction of Railroads.”
 In 1889, with a charter from Kalākaua, another visionary, B. F. Dillingham, opened the Oahu Railroad and Land Company (OR&L) with track laid as far as ‘Aiea.